Architect and Acoustician , Ángel Álvarez-Corbacho contributed virtual acoustic for the Roman Theatre of Regina Turdulorum.

 Expert in room and heritage acoustics, Dr. Alvarez-Morales contributed acoustic measurements for four UK Cathedrals.

-Senior Lecturer in Sound Production and Post Production at the Department of Theatre, Film and Television.
-Academic supervisor for Acoustic Atlas.
-Dr. Mariana Lopez is also a sound designer, engineer and field recordist and has used virtual acoustics in practice as a means to understanding medieval drama.
+Professor in Sound Production and Post Production at the School of Creative Arts and Technology.
+Academic supervisor for Acoustic Atlas, she is also a sound designer, engineer and field recordist and has used virtual acoustics in practice as a means to understanding medieval drama.

 Creative coder, musician and designer.
 Director at EveryPixelHurts.
 Contributed to the UI design and all round development of this website and the Acoustic Atlas Experience.